DanielProl1xy/DanielProl1xy/README.md

-# 👋 Hello, I'm Daniel!
+# 👋 Hello, I'm Danil!

 ### 🌟 About Me
 Experienced software engineer proficient in the **Spring Framework**, **Hibernate**, **SQL**, and various other tools.
 I have a strong foundation in building robust applications.